 Theatre for Life CIC has teamed up with Southampton Children’s Hospital, Solent Mind and Southampton City Council Cultural Services in a cross-community film project titled ‘Emerge’.

-‘Emerge’ will be a devised performance, humanising stories of communities dealing with hidden disability and mental health, connecting with audiences through stories of hope and resilience.
-Theatre for Life youth company will have the opportunity to explore stories respectfully and with authenticity using verbatim theatre to capture this time period accurately.
+‘Emerge’ is a devised performance, humanising stories of communities dealing with hidden disability and mental health, connecting with audiences through stories of hope and resilience.
+Theatre for Life youth company explored stories respectfully and with authenticity using verbatim theatre to capture this time period accurately.
 The project aims to supports patient empowerment, self-esteem and resilience.

 Zimbabwe Roots Association

 King Mzilikazi Story